 Available-for-sale financial assets are initially measured at fair value plus transaction costs that are directly attributable to the acquisition.
-At each balance sheet date subsequent to initial recognition, available-for-sale financial assets are remeasured at fair value, with changes in fair value recognized in equity until the financial assets are disposed of, at which time, the cumulative gain or loss previously recognized in equity is included in profit or loss for the year.
-All regular way purchases or sales of financial assets are recognized and derecognized on a trade date basis.
+At each balance sheet date subsequent to initial recognized in equity until the financial assets are remeasured at fair value, with changes in fair value recognized in equity until the financial assets are disposed of, at which time, the cumulative gain or loss previously recognized in equity is included in profit or loss for the year.
+All regular way purchases or sales of financial assets are recognized on a trade date basis.